-- Richard A. Hocker founded the Advisor in 1987 and serves as Chief Investment Officer, Director, and Chief Executive Officer, with oversight responsibility for the Advisor's overall portfolio strategies.
+- Richard A. Hocker founded the Advisor in 1987 and is the Chief Executive Officer and Director, with oversight responsibility for the Advisor's overall portfolio strategies.
 Mr. Hocker's investment experience spans over forty years.
 Previously, he was a Partner with Delaware Investment Advisors (1977-1987), and also founded Covenant Bank, which was acquired by Wachovia Corporation.
-Mr. Hocker received his B.S. and M.B.A. from the Kogod School of Business, American University. - Eric J. Green, CFA, is a Senior Managing Partner and the Director of Research.
-Mr. Green has oversight responsibility for the Advisor's equity portfolio strategies and guides the day-to-day research process.
+Mr. Hocker received his B.S. and M.B.A. from the Kogod School of Business, American University. - Eric J. Green, CFA, is the Chief Investment Officer of Equity, Senior Portfolio Manager, and Senior Managing Partner.
+Mr. Green has oversight responsibility for the Advisor's equity portfolio strategies.
 Mr. Green joined the Advisor in 1997.
 Previously, Mr. Green was a financial analyst with the SEC in the Division of Investment Management.
 Mr. Green received a B.S./B.A., cum laude, from the Kogod School of Business, American University, and an M.B.A. from the Yale School of Management.

-The Advisor's Fixed Income Team is overseen by Mr. Hocker, Mr. Green, and Peter R. Duffy, CFA.
+The Advisor's Credit Team is overseen by Richard A. Hocker and Peter R. Duffy, CFA.

-• Peter R. Duffy, CFA is a Partner, Senior Portfolio Manager and the Chair of the Advisor's Credit Committee.
+• Peter R. Duffy, CFA is the Chief Investment Officer of Credit, Senior Portfolio Manager and Senior Managing Partner.
 Mr. Duffy joined the Advisor in 2006.
 Previously, Mr. Duffy was a Director for Deutsche Asset Management and a Manager of Finance for GE Capital, as well as Management Consultant for Arthur Andersen LLP.
 Mr. Duffy received a B.S., summa cum laude, from Villanova University, and an M.B.A. from The Wharton School of the University of Pennsylvania.